raspberrypilearning/octapi-calculating-pi/en/step_10.md

 title: Answer
 ---

-The entropy will be only be useful for a finite number of **trials in each job**: after a while the trials start to correlate as the supposedly random points begin to repeat in the same places on the square, forming a pattern.
-When this happens, increasing the length of the job will not improve the accuracy of the result.
+The client entropy will be only be sufficient for a finite number of **points in each job**: after a while the supposedly random points begin to repeat in the same places on the square, forming a pattern.
+When this happens, increasing the number of points (i.e. the job length) will not improve the accuracy of the result.
 Likewise, the entropy will only be useful for a limited number of **jobs**: the client entropy will be exhausted after a while and the jobs it launches will also start to correlate.
 When this happens, running more jobs won’t improve the accuracy of the answer.

 **The accuracy of results calculated by a Monte Carlo technique using pseudorandom numbers will always be limited by the amount of entropy available.**